Written by Adrian

 Level 2: Big Data Analysis Insights

-Often the Big Data infrastructure offers some ad-hoc dashboards and more continous data integrations allow to gain structured overviews for semi-IT-personal when data updates happen.
+Often the Big Data infrastructure offers some ad-hoc dashboards and more continuous data integrations allow to gain structured overviews for semi-IT-personal when data updates happen.

-Typical for this Big Data maturity level is that first manual applications of machine learning indicate clear AI value.
-For example, machine learning gets used to do half-automated classifications what shows new levels of outomation that save plenty of manual human labor.
+Typical for this Big Data maturity level is that the first manual applications of machine learning indicate clear AI value.
+For example, machine learning gets used to doing half-automated classifications which shows new levels of automation that save plenty of manual human labour.

 Level 3: Enterprise Big Data Service

-The Big Data Services are delpoyed for mostly uncrucial areas to identify risks and establish business and technical processes for updates of AI model updates.
+The Big Data Service is deployed for mostly less crucial areas to identify risks and establish business and technical processes for updates of AI model updates.

 In the last step, optimisations of operationalized use cases are executed and more advanced learning techniques get applied.

-The more actual and the more real time the data is the more also continous monitoring, investigations and advacements are important.
+The more actual and the more real-time the data is, the more continuous monitoring, investigations and advancements are important.

 For example, natural phenomena like virus outbreaks, weekdays or seasons can lead to .
-Such changes in patterns needs therefore continous monitoring and improvement in the applied tools and techniques.
+Such changes in patterns, therefore, need continuous monitoring and improvement in the applied tools and techniques.